lw292/rimpact/README.md

 ## Acquiring Reference Data

 Rimpact works with reference data directedly exported from [Scopus](http://www.scopus.com/) in the [BibTeX](http://en.wikipedia.org/wiki/BibTeX) and [RIS](http://en.wikipedia.org/wiki/RIS_(file_format)) formats.
 For most other bibliographic databases, such as PubMed, the OvidSP databases, the Web of Knowledge databases, or if you are using data retrieved from more than one databases, it is recommended that you first export data to a citation management application, such as EndNote or RefWorks.
-You can then use these applications to clean the data (see the "Cleaning Reference Data" section below) and then re-export to one of the supported formats (BibTeX, RIS, or [EndNote Export](http://wiki.cns.iu.edu/pages/viewpage.action?pageId=1933370)).
+You can then use these applications to clean the data (see the [Cleaning Reference Data](#user-content-cleaning-reference-data) section below) and then re-export to one of the supported formats (BibTeX, RIS, or [EndNote Export](http://wiki.cns.iu.edu/pages/viewpage.action?pageId=1933370)).

 #### From Scopus